GATlab: Modeling and Programming with Generalized Algebraic Theories: Morphisms of GATs

 The basic functionalities these data structures must provide in order to play the role of GAT morphisms are composition, pushing forward of terms, pulling back of models, and checking the validity of the morphism.
 All of these operations are trivial for morphisms of kind \lstinline{IdTheoryMap} or \lstinline{InclTheoryMap}.
 Composition for \lstinline{SimpleTheoryMap} is simply composition of the underlying functions from identifiers to identifiers, whereas composition for \lstinline{TheoryMap} is implemented as a composition of substitutions, akin to a Kleisli composition for a term monad.

 Pushing forward types and terms along \lstinline{SimpleTheoryMap} or \lstinline{TheoryMap} instances requires an implementation of pattern matching and syntactic substitution.
 The pushforward operation is essential to pulling back models along theory maps: models associate a computational semantics with each expression of a theory $B$, so by precomposing with the interpretation function of expressions of $A$ to $B$, we see that GAT morphisms $A \rightarrow B$ induce a function from models of $B$ to models of $A$.
 For example, if \lstinline{ThArith} were given a model \lstinline{JuliaArith}, using the native addition and multiplication of Julia, then the model \lstinline{IntPlusMonoid} defined manually in the previous section could be obtained declaratively by calling GATlab's \lstinline{migrate_model} on \lstinline{PlusM} and \lstinline{JuliaArith}.
-As another example, the following theory map allows us to automatically generate models of opposite categories in a manner that is declarative and statically verifiable:
+As another example, the following theory map allows us to automatically generate models of opposite categories.
+Once we have checked that the theory map is valid, we have confidence that applying it to correct models will always produce correct models.

 The operation of checking the validity of a theory map is trivial for \lstinline{IdTheoryMap}.
 For \lstinline{InclTheoryMap}, one must check that the identifiers found in \lstinline{dom} are a strict subset of those found in \lstinline{codom}.
-For \lstinline{SimpleTheoryMap}, one checks that for each type and term constructor of the domain that the assigned type or term in the codomain has the same structure.
-E.g., to check the assignment \lstinline{trans => compose}, one looks at the generic term for \lstinline{trans}, namely
+For \lstinline{SimpleTheoryMap}, one must check that for each type and term constructor of the domain that the assigned type or term in the codomain has the same structure.
+E.g., to check the map \lstinline{F}'s assignment \lstinline{compose => tran}, one looks at the domain's generic term in context, namely

 and checks whether applying the theory map to the term in context is identical (up to renaming variables) to the generic term in context of the codomain theory, which in this case is